Day 1 London - In flight

 Day 2 Hong Kong

-This afternoon we arrive into Hong Kong Airport and transfer to the Royal Pacific hotel (4T), our base for the next three nights.
+This afternoon we arrive into Hong Kong Airport and transfer to the Royal Pacific Hotel and Towers (4T), our base for the next three nights.
 Dinner is included tonight.

 Day 3 Hong Kong

 This morning we depart on a tour of this city that has something for everyone.
 The harbour conjures iconic images of skyscrapers that rise from the water’s edge, as junk vessels sail past.
 On ground level, bustling street markets stand alongside temples, shopping centres and restaurants, whilst an ascent of Victoria Peak provides great views across the city.
 Visit the Aberdeen floating fishing village, admire Repulse Bay with its white sand beach and shop at Stanley Market.
 The remainder of the day is free to explore at leisure.

 A former Portuguese colony, the city of Macau still displays much evidence of its colonial past in its many Mediterranean-style fortresses, churches and culinary traditions.
 These mix effortlessly with the customs, temples and shrines of its Chinese heritage.
 We begin our day with a walk to the ferry terminal for our journey to Macau, where a full-day tour will introduce us to its highlights, including Saint Paul’s Ruins - a reminder of how Christianity reached the east; the 20m-high statue of Kum Iam, the Goddess of Mercy; and the Macau Tower.
 Take in the tranquil beauty of the A-Ma Temple - erected in the 15th century by Chinese fishermen as a shrine to the goddess A-Ma, for whom the city is named - then enjoy free time in Senado Square, one of the busiest streets and shopping areas.